 When you have a papaya fruit you want to eat, cut off a small amount, perhaps only a quarter of a cup’s worth, and keep it aside.
 I usually keep the end near the stalk.
 Areas that are still tinged with green are particularly suitable.

 If you don’t have a good blender in your kitchen, it’s really worth looking at getting one.
 Not just for face treatments like this, but also for healthy smoothies, soups, pestos and hundreds of other great recipes.
-I like the Cusinart range and this 1000 watt blender in particular.
+I use this Hemisphere blender which has proved powerful enough for all of the superfood recipes and hair and skin treatments on this site that needed it.

 Pour out the mixture into a bowl and take it to your bedroom with a towel.
 If you’ve got long hair it’s probably worth tying back, or even using a shower cap.
 Put the towel over your pillow, lie down and smooth the papaya facial treatment over your face, avoiding the eye area.
 Relax for 10 to 15 minutes.

-Most people should find this facial mask refreshing, especially when you wash it off and see how good your skin looks and feels.
+Most people should find this face mask refreshing, especially when you wash it off and see how good your skin looks and feels.
 Follow with a toner if you use one and a natural, chemical free moisturizer.
-Alternatively, try avocado oil as a face moisturizer for much deeper moisturization.
+Alternatively, try avocado oil as a face moisturizer for much deeper hydration.

 Use this papaya facial treatment once, or at most twice a week and after a short period of time you should see a real improvement in your face in the mirror.